-I’ve been passionately interested in longevity for a long time – at the age of 29, I signed up for a contract with Alcor to “Freeze me when I die”.
+I’ve been passionately interested in longevity for a long time – at the age of 29, I signed up for a cryonics contract with Alcor, so they’ll “Freeze me when I die”.
 Over the last decade I’ve been more focused on lifestyle factors – diet, exercise, sleep, and supplements – to optimize my day-to-day health and improve my odds of a long, healthy life.
 So when I got the news about Mom, I immediately began researching the most effective lifestyle techniques for minimizing the effects of Parkinson’s (for her), and minimizing the odds of developing it (for myself and my sisters).

 Rather than just pass it around the family, I’m putting it here, in the hopes that it’s of use to the millions of people worldwide who have Parkinson’s or are at risk.
 Many of these tips are useful for Alzheimers and other neurodegenerative conditions as well.

 The quick summary is this: There’s a lot we can do to prevent these diseases, or reduce their impact on our lives.
 The steps we need to take are not hard; we just need to take them seriously.

 - Sleep (coming soon)

 - Unhelpful Myths (coming soon)